nonstrict-hq/nonstrict.eu-website/Content/blog/2023-11-28-working-with-custom-metadata-in-mp4-files.md

 For the recorder we created for [Screen Studio](https://screenstudio.lemonsqueezy.com?aff=nXV1B) JSON files are used alongside the video/audio files.
 This is a very good alternative, but requires to write things out into a folder and define a custom format.
 It also is very easy for users to alter this data or mix up files between recordings.
 It is however a setup way more developers will be familiar with so it can be a very good alternative in a lot of cases.

-Another alternative is to switch away from the mp4 container and instead use mov files.
-This is what we did for [Bezel](https://getbezel.app), it's way more forgiving to work with metadata in mov files with AVFoundation.
+Another alternative is to switch away from the mp4 container and instead use .mov files.
+This is what we did for [Bezel](https://getbezel.app), it's way more forgiving to work with metadata in .mov files with AVFoundation.
 Since it's an intermediate storage that only has to be read by Bezel itself we aren't really concerned by compatibility issues that might arrise.
 So if you have the flexibility to switch away from mp4, I would really recommend that if you want to write out metadata.

 ## References